lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Agent-on-macOs.md

 ```

 ## Uninstalling the agent
-You can use the uninstall script provided to remove the agent from the computer.
+You can use the uninstallation script provided to remove the agent from the computer.

 ```shell
 /Applications/LithnetAccessManagerAgent/uninstall.sh